Your morning

 ✏️Life coaching quote of the day

-That’s it for this Tuesday morning.
-Thanks for reading and we’ll see you tomorrow.
+That’s it for this Friday morning.
+Thanks for reading and we hope you have an enjoyable weekend.

 The Mighty Memo team